 Fuelled with the desire to expedite sales, different brands and retail businesses might engage in one or a combination of these different types of visual merchandising and tactics.
-Here’s a compilation of the seven most common retail store visual merchandising practices that is practised today:
+Here’s a compilation of the six most common retail store visual merchandising practices that is practised today:

 One of the most conventional visual merchandising techniques and tactics is the window display.
 It is as relevant today as it was in the 1900s.
 What makes a window display truly special is its potential to attract the attention of people who have not even stepped foot in a retail store.
 For all we know, placing your products on a window display might be the only reason why a potential customer is stepping into the store.